longcon123/LoKaTranslate/README.md

 # LoKaTranslate
-A translator by Long and Khanh
+A translator by Long and Khanh, Binh Nhon